1993 Aurora, Colorado shooting: Legal proceedings

 Dunlap was found guilty of four counts of first-degree murder, attempted murder, robbery, and burglary in 1996.
 On May 17 of that year, Dunlap was sentenced to death and an additional 108 years.
 During his sentencing he swore repeatedly in an outburst that lasted for three minutes.

-In 2008, Dunlap filed a habeas corpus petition with the court, arguing that his trial attorney was ineffective by not presenting a defense on his mental health issues and child abuse.
+In 2008, Dunlap filed a habeas corpus petition with the federal district court, arguing that his trial attorney was ineffective by not presenting a defense on his mental health issues and child abuse.
 In August 2010, this federal appeal was rejected.
 Senior U.S. District Judge John L. Kane wrote that Dunlap was fairly tried, competently represented, and justifiably sentenced to death.

 On April 16, 2012, the 10th Circuit Court of Appeals denied Dunlap's appeal of his death sentence.
 Dunlap's lawyers argued before the 10th Circuit that Dunlap's trial lawyers were negligent during the sentencing, by not providing evidence that Dunlap suffers from a mental illness.
-They argued that if the jurors heard evidence of Dunlap's mental illness, that it would spare Dunlap from being sentenced to death.
+They argued that if the jurors heard evidence of Dunlap's mental illness this would spare Dunlap from being sentenced to death.

 On May 1, 2013, Judge William Sylvester announced that the execution date for Dunlap would be in mid-August 2013.

 On May 22, 2013, Dunlap's execution was put on hold, as Colorado Governor John Hickenlooper decided against executing Dunlap or granting him clemency and instead signed a "temporary reprieve" in 2013.
 The reprieve meant that as long as Hickenlooper was governor, Dunlap would not likely be executed.
 According to Hickenlooper, one of the reasons that he did not choose full clemency was because Dunlap would have to remain segregated from the rest of the prison population.
 Groups, including the NAACP, contacted Hickenlooper requesting the sparing of Dunlap's life, arguing that the death penalty is disproportionately imposed on African Americans and Hispanics.
-The reprieve also meant that unless a governor issues a new Executive Order, the status of the execution and clemency request remain on hold.
+The reprieve also meant that unless a governor issued a new executive order, the status of the execution and clemency request would remain on hold.
 Hickenlooper was constitutionally limited from running for a third term.

 On November 6, 2018, Jared Polis was elected governor.
 During the campaign, Polis said he intended to sign a bill repealing the death penalty in Colorado.
 Regarding the Dunlap case, Polis said he had no problem following the current law, and that he did not think it was appropriate to comment on a specific case during a campaign before actually becoming governor and reviewing the case to make an informed decision.

 On March 23, 2020, Polis signed a bill repealing the death penalty.
 Polis also commuted the sentences for all three men on death row, including Dunlap, to life without parole.
+Dunlap remains incarcerated at the Colorado State Penitentiary in Cañon City.